Nepiki/Guides/(WIP)-Pokémon-Trading-Card-Game-2:-The-Invasion-of-Team-GR!.md

 * Big Eggsplosion takes, at minimum, 15 energy cards to do the job.
 Since it's virtually impossible to get 15 heads in a row, you'll want to put as much onto Exeggutor as you can.
 I recommend 25+ for plenty of padding to account for bad flips.
 She doesn't use any energy removal so no worries there.

 * Chansey can soak damage until you're ready but don't use it to knock out any of her Pokemon.
-You only get six chances to get 300 damage, if her bench is full, before you win from drawing all your prizes.
+You only get six chances, if her bench is full, before you win from drawing all your prizes.

 * Since Chansey resists Psychic, healing items aren't really a priority.
 At most, she can only do 10 damage to it per turn if she has a Psychic on the field.
 Use Gust of Wind to drag one into the open, if she puts out Clefairy/Celfable, and Scrunch for a little extra protection.